queenofmadhouse/formulaonequalification/README.md

 - View Formula 1 qualifying race results
 - Access to detailed information about teams and place in the final score

+## Technologies

+- Java 8
+- Junit5
+- Mokito

+In this project, I have implemented JUnit 5 and Mockito for unit testing.
+Additionally, the application utilizes Java streams for data parsing